fade2g/FlashCards/README.md

 The app will show a notification at 8 o'clock PM, if you haven't studied for the given day.
 Possibly you will be asked for a permission to that.
 If you reject, notifications will not work.

+The menu to access home screen, add deck screen and settings screen is he three dots on the right side and can be swiped in as well (from the right side).